 In addition to over 300 exhibiting companies, the Exhibit Hall offers a number of opportunities to network, including a daily lunch break that provides dedicated time to visit exhibitors and socialize, the Caring Square community service activity, various lounges, and the Welcome Reception on Thursday evening.

-Various audiology-focused events will take place over the three days of the ASHA Convention.
-These events are a great opportunity to connect with your colleagues in the audiology community.
+A variety of audiology-focused events will take place over the three days of the ASHA Convention.
+These events are a great opportunity to connect with colleagues in the audiology community.

-The Graduate School Fair/PhD Center provides an opportunity for students to talk with communication sciences and disorders (CSD) program representatives about graduate or PhD program goals, curricula, clinical experiences, and opportunities for participation in research, among other topics.
+The virtual Graduate School Fair provides an opportunity for students to talk with communication sciences and disorders (CSD) program representatives about graduate or PhD program goals, curricula, clinical experiences, and opportunities for participation in research, among other topics.

 A number of ASHA board, committee and council meetings, as well as meetings for affiliated organizations, are held during the ASHA Convention.
-The meeting space request form will be available in Summer 2021.
+Affiliate groups may submit requests for meeting space.

 The ASHA Leadership Q&A: A Membership Chat With the Board, formerly the ASHA Member Forum, provides an opportunity for you to meet with the ASHA Board of Directors and staff to learn about organization objectives and initiatives.
 You are also invited to offer feedback on the direction and activities of the Association.

 ASHA holds extra function space during the ASHA Convention to support affiliate organizations wishing to host related meetings or receptions.
 Read the guidelines and policies and then complete the form by August 5 to request space for your meeting or event.